Cognitive Interventions for Traumatic Brain Injury

 If you are in an inpatient setting, you can recommend home health OT followed by outpatient neuro rehab or community-based rehab for your patient to continue to work to regain the skills needed to thrive post-hospital discharge.

-For a great source on community reintegration, check out this easy to follow Community Reintegration Fact Sheet from AOTA.
-I highly, highly recommend reading this sheet so you can fully understand the continuum of care post-DC.
+For a great resource all about community reintegration, check out this easy to follow Community Reintegration Fact Sheet from AOTA.
+I highly, highly recommend reading this sheet so you can fully understand the continuum of care post-discharge

 For even more helpful information on traumatic brain injuries, be sure to also check out AOTA’s TBI Fact Page here.